resilience: The ability to see things calmly

 Resiliency saved more damage

-But he remembered his strengths and changed the job.
-Made another nine-month training.
-Today, he runs his own outdoor company in Baie-Saint-Paul, north of Quebec City.
-"Many colleagues did not understand that at the time," Jean told me.
+But he remembered his strengths and changed jobs.
+Did another nine-month apprenticeship.
+Today he runs his own outdoor company in Baie-Saint-Paul north of Quebec City.
+"A lot of my colleagues didn't understand that at the time," Jean told me.
 But he always had his goal clearly in mind and was convinced that he was doing the right thing.

-His resilience ultimately saved him from more damage: "When the economic crisis hit, many former colleagues became unemployed and could not continue," says Jean.
-But he had sought in good time with a good sense of life a life path that really suited him.
+His resilience finally saved him from major damage: "When the economic crisis came, many former colleagues became unemployed and didn't know what to do next," reports Jean.
+But with good intuition he had sought a path in life that really suited him.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!